Thu, Oct 07|

 Your generous donations make our scholarship program possible.
 If you have the means, please consider donating to our scholarship fund to enable others to attend who otherwise would not be able to do so.

 Cancellations made 7 days or more in advance of the first session are eligible for a 100% refund.
-Cancellations made after midnight on May 10, 2021 will receive a tuition credit which may be used towards any future Compassionate Listening course or workshop.
+Cancellations made after Oct 1, 2021 will receive a tuition credit which may be used towards any future Compassionate Listening course or workshop.

 Please note that due to the sacred container of trust which participants build with one another in this course, as well as the cumulative nature of the curriculum, we request that participants make every effort to attend the first session.
 Should unforeseen circumstances prevent this, your registration will be cancelled and we will apply your tuition as credit toward a future course.
 Please contact us before the course begins in order to be eligible for a credit.